atcasanova/jogo/game-ai-training/README.md

 Training logs now include counts for several reward sources after each episode:

-- Home stretch entries
+- Valid moves that don't enter the home stretch
-- Penalty exits that capture an opponent
-- Captures
+- Invalid moves
+- Team pieces entering the home stretch
+- Opponent pieces entering the home stretch
 - Game wins

 The entropy of this distribution is plotted to help detect reward starvation.
 You can adjust the extra incentive for these events over time using the `REWARD_SCHEDULE` variable in `config.py`.

-Heavy reward events, such as entering the home stretch or capturing from the starting square, are tracked separately and overlaid on the reward breakdown plot.
-This helps confirm that bots are making the desired power moves during training.
+Heavy reward tracking from earlier versions has been removed as the new reward scheme relies solely on these simpler events.

 ## Match Logging